 Quality in Care Symposium

-In the spring of 2024, an inaugural Quality in Care Symposium was co-hosted with our partners Columbia and Cornell, showcasing cross-campus research and innovation in the areas of quality, safety, and patient experience.
-Our tripartite alignment amplifies the impact of research, providing an exchange forum so all three institutions can adopt best-known practices.
-This engagement with our world-class faculty is an important component of our high-reliability journey.
+This annual summer symposium, co hosted with our partners at Columbia and Cornell, showcases cross campus research and innovation in quality, safety, and patient experience.
+Our tripartite alignment amplifies the impact of this work by creating an exchange forum through which all three institutions can share insights and adopt best known practices.
+Engagement with our world class faculty through this symposium is a key component of our journey toward high reliability.